top of page

 Hanwell is no stranger to the large-scale housing developments that now surround the historic ironstone village to the south.
 But this time it's different.

-There is now a real possibility that Hanwell could be swallowed by housing developments, becoming a suburb of Banbury and losing its rural village identity if developers and landowner get their way.
+There is now a real possibility that Hanwell could be swallowed by housing developments, becoming a suburb of Banbury and losing its rural village identity if developers and landowners continue to get their way.

-Residents have formed a new community action group called ‘Keep Hanwell Village Rural’.
-The group is made up of residents in Hanwell and in neighbouring villages, including Horley, Shotteswell, Drayton and The Bourtons.
+The ‘Keep Hanwell Village Rural’ action group was originally formed as a result of the Vistry/Bovis developments off Warwick Rd and new housing proposals north of Dukes Meadow Drive, and is made up of residents in Hanwell and neighbouring villages, including Horley, Shotteswell, Drayton and The Bourtons.

 Keep Hanwell village rural Banbury.jpeg